Guide to make the best choice on purchasing a generator

 How To Choose the Best Generator

-Do you need a power generator, but don’t have any idea where to start?
+Do you need a power generator but don’t know where to start?
 Look no further.
-We here at Acme Tools have assembled the ultimate generator buying guide for you.
+Acme Tools has assembled the ultimate generator buying guide for you.

 Types of Generators